openSUSE/news-o-o/_posts/2009-01-27-opensuse-weekly-news-issue-56.markdown

 New layout !

-In this weekâ€™s issue:
+In this week’s issue:

   * FOSDEM 2009

   * Top 25 Most Dangerous Programming Errors

-  * Novellâ€™s 2009 Technical Strategy and Process
+  * Novell’s 2009 Technical Strategy and Process

   * NTFS-3g - writing to windows partition